LGBTQ rights in North Dakota: Hate crime law

 North Dakota law does not address hate crimes based on gender identity or sexual orientation.

 North Dakota does have a law that addresses hate or bias based crimes, but it does not address sexual orientation or gender identity.
 The Federal Hate Crimes Statistics Act of 1990 encouraged states to report hate crime data to the FBI.
 Fargo is the city responsible for reporting hate crimes to the state and federal governments.
 Studies have shown that 2 in 3 hate crimes go unreported.
 This small knowledge of hate crimes may contribute to the lack of legislation in support of the LGBT community.
 Groups like the Human Rights Campaign, along with other organizations, are currently working with North Dakota law officials in order to modify the hate crime laws to be LGBT-inclusive.

 Although North Dakota's hate crime law does not protect LGBTQ people, U.S. federal law has addressed the categories of sexual orientation and gender identity since 2009, when the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act was signed into law by President Barack Obama.
 Hate crimes committed on the basis of the victim's sexual orientation or gender identity can be prosecuted in federal court.

 Transgender rights

 Identity documents

-In May 2023, a bill passed the North Dakota Legislature banning transgender people from updating the gender marker on their birth record for any reason.
-However, the law is being challenged in court, with the trial ending in February 2025, and the parties are awaiting the outcome of the judge's ruling.
+In May 2023, a bill passed the North Dakota Legislature restricting gender changes on birth certificates to cases where a person underwent surgery for "anatomically correct genitalia."
+However, the law has had little effect, as the accompanying regulations were rejected by the legislature, leaving in place a 2008 regulation that restricted gender changes to those who have "undergone a sex conversion operation."

-The Department of Transportation will update the gender marker on a driver's license and state ID card upon receipt of a letter signed by a physician or therapist stating that the applicant has completed a permanent gender change.
+The Department of Transportation will update the gender marker on a driver's license and state ID card upon receipt of a letter signed by a physician or therapist stating that the applicant has completed a "gender role transition" that "is permanent."